quyenkhanhnghi/TravelTunes/README.md

   - Incorporated TypeScript with React to provide a more robust and type-safe user interface.
   - Login Authentication with JWT Access, Refresh Tokens, Cookies and Axios
   - Persistent User Login Authentication with JWT Tokens
-  - Documentations for API reference
+  - Documentations for API reference (Swagger file in doc folder)
+  - Deploying application to Vercel

 In the future, the project will be updated with
   - Documentations for application
   - Leveraging Amazon S3 for seamless file uploads, ensuring efficient data management and storage
-  - Deploying application to AWS

 ## API Reference